-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL I MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 23 175 3/24 Pouliot An Act To Reinstate and Increase the Income Tax Deduction for Contributions to Education Savings Plans This bill 1. reinstates the income tax deduction for contributions to Section 529 education savings plans and 2. increases the maximum amount allowed to \$1,000 per designated beneficiary.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL I MPACT (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 23 175 3/24 An Act To Reinstate and Increase the Income Tax Deduction for Contributions to Education Savings Plans This bill 1. reinstates the income tax deduction for contributions to Section 529 education savings plans and 2. increases the maximum amount allowed to \$1,000 per designated beneficiary .
 A deduction up to \$250 was in effect from 2007 to 2015.
-80 88 2/9 2/18 McCrea An Act To Provide Critical Communications for Family Farms, Businesses and Residences by Strategic Public Investment in High- speed Internet and broadband Infrastructure (Emergency) This emergency bill requires: Beginning with sales occurring on or after 6/1/21 33% of sales and use tax revenue collected by the State Tax Assessor from marketplace facilitators, with respect to marketplace-facilitated sales, after required transfers to other funds, be transferred monthly to the ConnectMaine Authority Must be used to further deployment of high-speed Internet and broadband infrastructure to unserved and underserved areas of the State.
+80 88 2/9 2/18 This emergency bill requires: Beginning with sales occurring on or after 6/1/21 33% of sales and use tax revenue collected by the State Tax Assessor from marketplace facilitators, with respect to marketplace-facilitated sales, after required transfers to other funds, be transferred monthly to the ConnectMaine Authority Must be used to further deployment of high- speed Internet and broadband infrastructure to unserved and underserved areas of the State.
 Takes effect when approved.
 Questions raised at PH: Can Maine expect federal \$\$ to support broadband?
 Is there \$\$ in biennial budget for broadband?
-Is there federal COVID \$\$ for broadband? tabled MRS preliminary est transfer \$15 to \$20 r year beginning in FY MRS indicates addit expenses to identify million per fiscal 86 86 2/9 2/18 This bill provides an exemption from the sales and use tax to: 1.
+Is there federal COVID \$\$ for broadband?
+MRS preliminary est transfer \$15 to \$20 r year beginning in FN MRS indicates addit expenses to identify nillion per fiscal ' 22 ional administrative 86 86 2/9 2/18 This bill provides an exemption from the sales and use tax to:1.
 Area agencies on aging, as designated by the DHHS, and OTPA fno (\$25,650) (\$62,700)

-[.]
+.
 Numbers may represent preliminary estimates and are subject to change.
 For more detail, please see fiscal note documents in LD file.